bvgastel/clippy/README.md

       \ }
 ```

-For custom `neovim` clipboard, see `:help g:clipboard`.
+For more custom `neovim` clipboard settings, see `:help g:clipboard`.

 # Supported commands

 - [x] read clipboard
 - [x] set clipboard
+- [x] show message on desktop (with `notify-send`, on WSL use `powershell.exe`, on macOS use `osascript`)
 - [ ] view file on desktop
 - [ ] open URL in browser on desktop
-- [ ] show message on desktop (with DBus)
 - [ ] copy file to/from desktop
-- [ ] support rendering part of a i3statusbar on desktop: cpu usage, memory usage, custom things, workqueue like nq status (with remote queue)
+- [ ] support rendering part of a i3statusbar on desktop: cpu usage, memory usage, custom things, work queue like nq status (with remote queue)
 - [ ] remote dmenu session

-ToDo:
-- [ ] support connecting from different machines to the same server (probably should do something with randomized /tmp/clipboardremote.some-unique-number, and setting a environment variable which clipboard connection to use.
-See TOKENS in `man ssh_config`)
-- [ ] ability to keep clipboard when changing users (e.g. root user).
-Relevant: passing environment variables: https://superuser.com/a/480029 .
-Can be used to indicate a specific socket.
-(Still have to solve the UNIX socket permissions)
-- [ ] Support Wayland clipboard (without X, e.g. in foot terminal)